ctongfei/ctongfei.github.io/_posts/2019-2-1-fst-monad.md

 }
 ```

-The `Set[(S, B)]` encoding is not ideal: what if each output is assigned a weight (weighted FSTs)?
+However, the output encoding of the `next` function, `Set[(S, B)]` is not ideal: what if each output is assigned a weight (weighted FSTs)?
 What if the output given a specific state and input form a distribution (stochastic FSTs)?

-It turns out that we can encode this elegantly with __monads__:
+Note that the `next` function in `compose` is implemented elegantly through a _monadic_ comprehension.
+Let's abstract this __monad__ out:

 ```scala
 trait Transducer[F[_], -A, +B] {